Bhagavad Geeta: Chapter 2, Verses 1–6

 O Madhusudhana, how can I shoot arrows in battle on Dronacharya and Bheeshma, who is worthy of my worship, O Arisudhana?

-Arjuna refers to Sri Krishna as Madhusudhana meaning one who killed asura named Madhu and Arisudhana meaning one who is the destroyer of enemies.
-He says to Sri Krishna that all he sees in front of him are Dronacharya and Bheeshma who are worthy of worship and he doesn’t understand how he can kill people of that caliber.
+Arjuna refers to Shri Krishna as Madhusudhana.
+This means one who killed the asura named Madhu.
+He also calls him Arisudhana, meaning one who is the destroyer of enemies.
+He tells Shri Krishna that he sees Dronacharya and Bheeshma who are worthy of worship front of him.
+He can’t understand how he can kill people of that caliber.

 Chapter 2, Verse 5